Rate this page:

 A search extension assigns custom properties to Confluence content and enables search filtering using those properties.

 A blueprint is a single or multiple page template accessible via the Create dialog.
 Create your blueprint with placeholder text and a pre-defined layout to help users take shortcuts in creating content.
-Your app can also automatically create an index page, like the built-in Meeting Notes blueprint, which lists all pages created using your blueprint in a space.
+Your app can also automatically create an index page, like the built-in Meeting Notes template, which lists all pages created using your blueprint in a space.

 Is there a new content type you'd like to add to Confluence to go along with the standard content types, like pages, blog posts, and comments?
 Create your own content type, style it, and decide where users should see it and how they interact with it.
 A good example is Confluence Questions.
 The Question content type can exist globally or within a space, and allows users to answer, comment, vote, and more.